rikardh/allinone-contrail-command/readme.md

        valid_lft forever preferred_lft forever
 [root@aio ~]#
 ```
 As you can see I'm using “ens160”.
-You need to edit your interface appropriately unless that config via DHC is what you want.
+You need to edit your interface config file appropriately unless that config via DHCP is what you want.
-Lets edit with the "vi" editor.
+I use the "vi" editor:
 ```
 [root@aio ~]# vi /etc/sysconfig/network-scripts/ifcfg-ens160
 ```
 >Replace "ens160" in the line above with the name of your interface.
 Inside "vi" press “i” to insert.
-Edit.
-When done press “esc”, then “:” and type “x” to exit saving changes.
+Edit what you need.
+When done editing, press “esc”, then “:”, type “x” and ENTER to exit saving changes.

 My "ifcfg-ens160" looks like this:
 ```